Chart Color Schemes

 Dakabin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Dakabin's population is estimated at around 6,346 as of Feb 2026.
-This reflects an increase of 1,071 people (20.3%) since the 2021 Census, which reported a population of 5,275 people.
-The change is inferred from the resident population of 5,969, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 174 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,139 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Dakabin's 20.3% growth since the 2021 census exceeded the national average (9.9%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Dakabin as of May 2026 is approximately 6,498.
+This figure represents an increase of 1,223 people (23.2%) since the 2021 Census, which reported a population of 5,275.
+The change is inferred from AreaSearch's estimated resident population of 6,194 following examination of the latest ERP data release by the ABS in June 2025 and an additional 242 validated new addresses since the Census date.
+This results in a density ratio of 1,166 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Dakabin's growth rate of 23.2% since the 2021 census exceeded both national (9.3%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, an above median population growth of Australian statistical areas is projected, with the suburb of Dakabin expected to grow by 1,667 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Future population trends project an above median growth for Australian statistical areas, with Dakabin expected to grow by 1,416 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.1% in total over the 16 years.

 Frequently Asked Questions - Population